rkmlai/ref/README.md

 ## Breathalyser (Android)

 The following document provides an overview of an user demo application with algorithm implemented to showcase the performance of CCS803 (obsoleted) sensor.
-CCS803 was an analog sensor to detect ethanol concentration changes in breathalyser applications.
+CCS803 was an analogue sensor to detect ethanol concentration changes in breathalyser applications.

 PDF: [raw/CCS_Breathalyser.pdf](raw/CCS_Breathalyser.pdf)